Register to Vote

 You will be sent a poll card before an election with information about the election and your polling station.
 You do not need to take the polling card with you to be able to vote but it will make the process of voting easier.

-If you are unable to get to your polling station on election day you may apply for a postal vote or proxy vote.
+If you are unable to get to your polling station on election day you may apply for a postal vote or a proxy vote.

 Overseas Voters